-Food for Thought: Blockchain May Be a Longer Play Distributed ledgers are the basis of more than just digital currencies
+Food for thought: Blockchain may be a longer play Distributed ledgers are the basis of more than just digital currencies

-If we take a step back from cryptocurrencies for a moment, we can appreciate blockchain for what it is: a decentralized authority of data, capable of exchanging and passing along data in a secure fashion and only with the permission of the data's owner (as identified by a private key).
+Blockchain is a decentralized authority of data, capable of exchanging and passing along data in a secure fashion and only with the permission of the data's owner (as identified by a private key).
+Use cases of this are not limited to cryptocurrencies.

 If we also include smart contracts in this picture, we can see a variety of applications of this database technology which could be disruptive.
 We view this as an exciting space, as we briefly explore on the right.

 While blockchain technology suffers some limitations as we have discussed, there are nevertheless a growing number of businesses that are building products using distributed ledger technology.
 If you are skeptical of the ups-and-downs of cryptocurrencies, it is still worthwhile to consider the applications of blockchain technology and the ways in which it may disrupt industries and current methods of doing business.
-Examples of Blockchain Potential